DinendraAV/Hierarchical-honeycomb-panel-design-and-analysis/README.md

 # Hierarchical-honeycomb-panel-design-and-analysis
- This study explores a novel biomimetic honeycomb structure inspired by natural hexagonal patterns found in honeycombs and spider webs.
-Using SOLIDWORKS, a conventional honeycomb core is designed, and three advanced honeycomb variants are developed.
-Each variant incorporates hierarchical hexagonal infill patterns interconnected by web-like frameworks resembling spider silk.
+ This study explores a **novel biomimetic honeycomb structure** inspired by natural hexagonal patterns found in honeycombs and spider webs.
+Using **SOLIDWORKS**, a conventional honeycomb core is designed, and three advanced honeycomb variants are developed.
+Each variant incorporates hierarchical hexagonal infill patterns interconnected by web-like frameworks resembling **spider cobwebs**.

 The composite structure consists of:

-Face Sheets: Carbon Fibre-Polyether Ether Ketone (CF-PEEK) Core Material: Aluminium 7075 T6
+Face Sheets: **Carbon Fibre-Polyether Ether Ketone (CF-PEEK)** Core Material: **Aluminium 7075 T6**
-Mechanical performance is evaluated through a static three-point bending test using ANSYS 2024 R1 to analyze flexural behavior, focusing on parameters like stiffness and weighted stiffness.
+Mechanical performance is evaluated through a **static three-point bending test** using ANSYS 2024 R1 to analyze flexural behavior, focusing on parameters like stiffness and weighted stiffness.
 Results are compared to conventional honeycomb designs, demonstrating:

 Significant improvements in stiffness-to-weight ratio Enhanced structural performance through geometric modifications